glpi-project/docdev/source/sourcecode.rst

   * automatically close a ticket when commit will be merged back with keywords like ``closes #1234`` or ``fixes #1234``,

 * the first line of the commit should be as short and as concise as possible
 * if you want or have to provide details, let a blank line after the first commit line, and go on.
-Please avoid very long lines (some conventions talks about 80 characters maximum per line, to keep it lisible).
+Please avoid very long lines (some conventions talks about 80 characters maximum per line, to keep it visible).

 .. _3rd_party_libs: